xXleowXx/gitlab-charts/doc/charts/globals.md

 ## Custom Certificate Authorities

+NOTE: **Note:**
-NOTE: **Note:**: These settings do not affect charts from outside of this repository, via `requirements.yaml`.
+These settings do not affect charts from outside of this repository, via `requirements.yaml`.

 Some users may need to add custom certificate authorities, such as when using internally issued SSL certificates for TLS services.
 To provide this functionaliy, we provide